evykassirer/playing-the-internship-game/docs/2-Interviews/preparing_for_interviews.md

 The above provide a solid foundation to start with.
 Some intro-level internships will not ask technical questions at all, or teach you concepts during the interview.
 For places that do ask technical questions, most will assume that you have a good understanding of these basics.

 Likely to show up in interviews at more competitive/intermediate-level internships:
-- Be able to give a 5 minute answer the question "how does the internet work?" or "what happens when I type google.com in the URL bar and press enter?" (see resources)
 - [Representing graphs](https://www.khanacademy.org/computing/computer-science/algorithms/graph-representation/a/representing-graphs) (e.g. edge lists, adjacency matrices, adjacency lists)
 - Breadth-first search and depth-first search on graphs
 - Being able to add and remove a node from a non-balanced binary search tree